HardlyDifficult/Tutorials/Outline.md

 TODO
  - Intro
  - Image size is all over the place
+ - say links are included when relevant er something.

 # 1) Create a 2D project and layout platforms